trevorius/Rocket_Elevators_Controllers/readMe.md

 ADDITIONAL REQUIREMENTS :

-    Logic of priritization of elevators
+    //Logic of priritization of elevators

             - elevators will be called  first if moving towards the call second if stationary third if closer to their destination
-    Logic back to origin
+    //Logic back to origin
             - positions for idle lifts

     Security Logic status online/offline to be added and circomstances to be used